 Another common issue is compressing or decompressing files with very long paths.
 In most cases, you can work around this issue by mapping the source (if compressing) or destination (if decompressing) folder path as a network drive and accessing the files through that drive letter.
 For example, let’s assume that the files we would like to compress are in the following folder:

 \\server\share\Case Documents\Client Name\Sources\Case Name\Date\Data Set 1

 We can map this folder to a drive letter such as Z: using the following command:

 We can now compress the contents of, or extract the files to the Z: drive.
 In this example, this would shave 73 characters off the file paths.

-- Encrypting file archives before sending them over the internet can be a valuable additional security measure
+- Encrypting file containers before sending them over the internet can be a valuable additional security measure.